PurabSaini/fullstack-assessment/README.md

    Since the query is scoped to the new category but still contains the old search term, it may return irrelevant or no results.

    Fix:
    Set the search input state to an empty string ("") when the category is updated.
-This will provide consistent and predictable filtering behavior since the previous search query will not be active at the same time as the new category filter.
+This ensures consistent and predictable filtering behavior, as the previous search query is cleared when a new category is selected.

 6. Singular vs. Plural Product Label